p0186797/3u-strings3/README.md

 # 3u-strings3

-Write a program that reads a string from the user and outputs the number of vowels in the string.
+Write a program that reads a string from the user and outputs the string without vowels.

 # Input Specification
 Any string